 15.10: Mail Service

-Mail service distribution of Maintenance Drugs shall be administered by the Plan and the Plan may require the use of said mail service.
+The Plan may administer Mail Service distribution of Maintenance Drugs.

 Any such mail service shall dispense Maintenance Drugs by an approved delivery service upon the Member’s submission of a Prescription and applicable payment to the Plan’s mail service facility.

-A Member may apply to be exempt from any mail service requirement of the Plan upon a showing that mail service would be inappropriate for the Member for medical or safety reasons.
-Supporting information may include a written certification by the Member’s physician, satisfactory to the Plan, that the use of such mail service would be medically inappropriate for the Member due to a disability or other significant limiting factor.

 For Members of a Medicare Part D Plan, the availability of mail service will be determined by the Medicare Part D Plan.

-15.11: Applicant and Member Responsibility
+15.11.
+Applicant and Member Responsibility.

 Applicants and Members, or their authorized representatives, must provide the Plan with the information necessary to establish or maintain enrollment.